centrify/api-guidelines/Guidelines.md

 HTTP methods are frequently referred to as the HTTP verbs.
 The terms are synonymous in this context, however the HTTP specification uses the term method.

-Below is a list of methods that Microsoft REST services SHOULD support.
+Below is a list of methods that Centrify REST services SHOULD support.
 Not all resources will support all methods, but all resources using the methods below MUST conform to their usage.

 Method  | Description                                                                                                                | Is Idempotent
 ------- | -------------------------------------------------------------------------------------------------------------------------- | -------------
 GET     | Return the current value of an object                                                                                      | True
-PUT     | Replace an object, or create a named object, when applicable                                                               | True
+PUT     | *strongly discouraged* Replace an object, or create a named object, when applicable                                        | True
 DELETE  | Delete an object                                                                                                           | True
 POST    | Create a new object based on the data provided, or submit a command                                                        | False
 HEAD    | Return metadata of an object for a GET response.
 Resources that support the GET method MAY support the HEAD method as well | True
-PATCH   | Apply a partial update to an object                                                                                        | False
+PATCH   | *strongly encouraged* Apply a partial update to an object                                                                  | False
 OPTIONS | Get information about a request; see below for details.                                                                    | True

 <small>Table 1</small>